BrianRagazzi/aws-certification-prep/exercises/ex-004_GettingStartedCloudFormation.rst

 ``Notice how 'Mappings' allow us to create a 'lookup' table for 'ImageIds' per region.``

-``Notice how under 'PublicInstance' and 'Private Instance', we use '!FindInMap' to have CloudFormation lookup the correct ImageId, based on the AWS Region we are deploying to.``
+``Notice how under 'PublicInstance' and 'Private Instance', we use '!FindInMap' to have CloudFormation lookup the correct ImageId, based on the AWS Region we are deploying to.``  This gives the template flexibility for use in any region.

 ``Notice how '!Ref' is used to reference other resources by name where needed.``